 Our Principal Professor Sir Gordon Duff was awarded the Sir James Black Award for Contributions to Drug Discovery by the British Pharmacological Society, to recognise his group's original discovery of Tumour Necrosis Factor alpha (TNFα) as a therapeutic target in human arthritis in December 2016.
 Inhibitors of TNFα have also been used in the treatment of other diseases including including severe inflammatory diseases of skin, GI tract and lungs.
 Drugs that target TNFα are among the most notable therapeutic developments in modern medicine and have improved the lives of millions of patients worldwide.

 Professor Selina Todd, Tutorial Fellow in History, St Hilda's College; Professor in Modern British History, History Faculty, has been awarded a John Fell fund to support her work on a study of social mobility since the 19th century.
-Read more here.
 Professor Todd has also been awarded an Arts and Humanities Council Fellowship of £245,000 to study Shelagh Delaney and feminism.
 This award will enable Professor Todd to write a book on this topic to be published by Chatto and Windus, and to stage a trilogy of Shelagh Delaney's plays in collaboration with her project partners: the Guinness Housing Partnership and their tenants in Salford, MaD Theatre Company in Manchester, Charlotte Delaney (playwright), and the Working Class Movement Library in Salford.

 Dr Ana Namburete, an Associate Research Fellow, has been awarded a prestigious five-year Royal Academy of Engineering Fellowship.
 These fellowships support outstanding early career researchers to establish research groups.
 Dr Namburete's research focuses on creating computational algorithms to enhance the diagnostic value of sonographic images.
 Through her work, she aims to establish ultrasound as a cost-effective tool for early assessment of brain maturation during pregnancy.
 Dr Namburete has also secured funding through the UK government's Global Research Challenges scheme to form knowledge exchange links between Africa- and UK-based scientists.

-Dr Ben Bradford, Associate Research Fellow in Criminology, has published two titles: 'Stop and Search and Police Legitimacy' by Routledge, in the Routledge Frontiers of Criminal Justice series in 2016 and The SAGE Handbook of Global Policing, co-edited with B. Jauregui, I. Loader and J. Steinberg by SAGE, also in 2016.
+Dr Ben Bradford, our former Associate Research Fellow in Criminology, published two titles: 'Stop and Search and Police Legitimacy' by Routledge, in the Routledge Frontiers of Criminal Justice series in 2016 and The SAGE Handbook of Global Policing, co-edited with B. Jauregui, I. Loader and J. Steinberg by SAGE, also in 2016.

-Associate Professor Sarah Green, Lord Hoffmann Fellow in Law at St Hilda's College, was awarded funding from the John Fell fund to finance a workshop in College on 19th May 2017 on "Illegality after Patel v Mirza".
+Fomer Associate Professor and Lord Hoffmann Fellow in Law at St Hilda's College, Sarah Green, was awarded funding from the John Fell fund to finance a workshop in College on 19th May 2017 on "Illegality after Patel v Mirza".
 This will bring together leading academics and judges from across the common law world to discuss the wide-ranging implications of one of the most significant Supreme Court decisions of recent times.
 A book on the results of the discussion will be published in 2018 by Bloomsbury/Hart.
 Sarah Green has also been awarded, jointly with David Fox (Cambridge), Travers Smith Funding for an invited workshop in St Hilda’s on 7th July on ‘Private Law Aspects of Virtual Currencies’.
 The papers discussed will be edited by David Fox and Sarah Green and published in 2019.

 Dr David Howey has been successful in two joint applications to the EPSRC Global Challenges Research Fund focused on off-grid battery systems (totalling around £120k, one of them in collaboration with Physics), and an InnovateUK project to study re-use of lithium-ion batteries at end of life (£76k).
 Dr Howey also has a new St Hilda's graduate student, Trishna Raj, who is part-sponsored by Jaguar Land Rover.
 She will be studying accelerated ageing of lithium-ion batteries for hybrid and electric vehicles.